-Cannabis businesses emerge
+Cannabis businesses emerge as essential

 Today, the hype is all about cannabis.
 Even without national legalization, the US cannabis market is the biggest in the world thanks in large part to California.
 Long-standing stigmas about recreational cannabis consumption are quickly disappearing and the medicinal value of cannabis is becoming increasingly recognized.
 The explosion of non-psychoactive CBD products is allowing the cannabis market to reach an exponentially broader consumer base.
 Cannabis is booming and, just like with the explosion of the internet, investors have wanted in.
 Cannabis companies brought in more than US$13.8 billion in investments in 2018.

-The sudden proliferation of the internet created opportunities for new business models and revenue streams such as e-commerce and digital advertising.
+The sudden proliferation of the internet has also created opportunities for new business models and revenue streams such as e-commerce and digital advertising.
 These spaces were initially wide open and companies rushed to fulfill the demand.
 The legalization of cannabis has created new spaces as well, including cultivation, distribution, extraction and the manufacturing of consumer packaged goods like edibles and topicals.
 Cannabis companies are flooding in to grab these opportunities.

 There are some clear parallels between the cannabis boom now and the dot-com bubble then.
 Both were the result of significant breakthroughs, a technological breakthrough in the case of the dot-com boom and a legal one in the cannabis space.
 Both saw a massive rush of companies looking to establish themselves in new and emerging industries and both have seen a corresponding rush of investors looking to finance them.
 Just like with the dot-com boom, there could be a time when the market can not sustain all of the cannabis companies that have popped up.